 I’ve been involved with gardening since I was a kid, but I didn’t get excited about it until I discovered organic gardening.

-This year, I’m super excited about an awesome series of organic home gardening lessons I have planned for you.
+And so I’m really excited about a new series of organic home gardening lessons I’ve put together for you.

-I was originally going to charge about $70 for the course, but I’ve decided to be a rebel and give it to you for free and leave the fees for my much more comprehensive Smiling Gardener Academy course.
+I was originally going to charge a small fee for the lessons, but I’ve decided to give them to you for free and leave the fees for my much more comprehensive Smiling Gardener Academy course.

 It’s a real thing.
-It isn’t talked about much, but the deficiency of nutrition in our food supply is absolutely one of the main reasons our species is sick and unhappy and all-around messed up.
+It isn’t talked about much, but the deficiency of nutrition in our food supply is one of the main reasons our species is sick and unhappy and all-around messed up.

-And the reason I spend so much time teaching different methods and organic gardening tips for growing nutrient-dense food is because it is not just a simple thing to do.
-It’s quite difficult to obtain.
+And the reason I spend so much time teaching organic gardening tips for growing nutrient-dense food is that it’s not such a simple thing to do – it’s quite difficult to attain.

 It takes some work and knowledge and time to make it happen.